-The NOAA Climate Prediction Center's U.S. Drought Monitor map (see first figure below) indicates no drought conditions for the Potomac basin.
-Abnormally dry conditions are present in a portion of the basin Potomac basin in West Virginia.
-The Palmer Drought Severity Index by Division map (see second figure on next page) indicates no drought conditions in most of the basin.
-Severe drought conditions are present in western Pennsylvania.
+The NOAA Climate Prediction Center's U.S. Drought Monitor map (see first figure below) indicates abnormally dry conditions for most of the Potomac basin in Maryland and Virginia.
+The Palmer Drought Severity Index by Division map (see second figure on next page) indicates extreme drought conditions in central portions of the basin.